 We engaged widely across BSW and more than 2,400 people took part in public consultation between November 2018 and February 2019.

 A team at the Centre for Healthcare Innovation and Improvement at the University of Bath School of Management analysed the survey responses.
-The full report and other consultation material was published online in January 2020 and are available on the Transforming Maternity Services
+The full report and other consultation material was published online in January 2020 and are available on the Transforming Maternity Services website.

 The proposal to change maternity services was approved by the joint BSW Governing Bodies on 16 January 2020 and implementation of the proposal has begun.